 Hot Topic Seminars

 Internal ‘Hot Topics’ sessions take place on Tuesday at 2.30pm.
 Hot topics are for first year PhD programme and post-graduate students.
-For programme information contact Karen Laurence.
+In these informal sessions, you will discuss some of the latest advances in relevant areas with Programme PIs, helping develop critical thinking skills.
+For more information contact Karen Laurence.

 MRL Student Committee